dustykeyboard/programming-the-other-stuff/outline.md

 # Javascript

-JavaScript is the programming language for the web pages, but it also runs other places, like servers
+JavaScript is the programming language for the web pages, but it also runs other places, like servers.

 JavaScript runs when viewing a web page.